shreyasminocha/shreyasminocha.me/content/about.md

 hide: true
 ---

-Hey, I'm Shreyas.
+Hey, I'm Shreyas (/ˈʃreɪˌəs/).
 I'm a freshman at Rice University and plan to major in le CS.

 I feel strongly about [software freedom](https://www.fsf.org/about), [digital privacy](https://ssd.eff.org), and [decentralization](https://fediverse.party/en/fediverse).
 I detest [surveillance capitalism](https://theintercept.com/2019/02/02/shoshana-zuboff-age-of-surveillance-capitalism) and ["big tech"](https://gafam.info).
 I value [digital accessibility](https://www.a11yproject.com) and have something of an eye for design.